 Researching Online to Find a Military School in Mcminnville, Oregon for a Troubled Boy?

 Perhaps you will consider Heartland Boys Academy, located in Western Kentucky.
-It is an effective military-like boarding school that just enrolls misbehaving boys, age 12-17, who have started to make poor choices in life.
+It is an effective adventure-based boarding school that just enrolls misbehaving boys, age 12-17, who have started to make poor choices in life.

 Teens come to Heartland Boys Academy from across the nation, including from Mcminnville, Oregon.
 Parents often find it constructive to spend time in a new environment away from their boy’s negative peers.

-Military-Like School, With a Heart
+Adventure-Based School, With a Heart

 Spiritual life is also the foundational component of Heartland Boys Academy.
-We are devoted to introducing every student to His Maker.
+We are devoted to introducing every student to his Maker.
 Many teenagers who enroll have dismissed their spiritual heritage or have never professed any faith.
 This program offers a safe place for them to take ownership of their faith, perhaps for the first time.

 Heartland Boys Academy exclusively serves troubled or at-risk boys.
 In addition to helping capable students get back on track academically, we present specific leadership training to unlock the potential in each student.
 We teach teens to serve and love other people.
 Community service projects and real jobs provide real-life experience and application of the leadership principles demonstrated at Heartland.

 Boys who attend Heartland Boys Academy go to a fully accredited high school that operates under a model of classroom and independent study.
 Students work through courses, with weekly goals established by teaching staff based on the student’s program of study.
 Courses are available for all levels, up to Honors and AP classes.
 Heartland also supports students to prepare for post-secondary goals by helping them prep for SAT and ACT testing and college applications.